If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Damaged frames are also utilized by honeybees.
 The bees will repair the frames and build drone cells on them.
 You can therefore find an old one with plenty of drone cells on it.
 The main cause of the damage on these frames is often regular handling.
 The beekeeper might find these completely out of use to save the bees.

 How then do you identify drone cells?
 Well, drone cells can be described as follows:

-- Drone cells are easily identifiable given its larger relative to the size of worker bee cells.
-During the first 10 days the drone brood is kept in open cells and will be capped for the next 14 days using a convex-shaped capping.
+- Drone cells are easily identifiable given their larger relative to the size of worker bee cells.
+During the first 10 days, the drone brood is kept in open cells and will be capped for the next 14 days using a convex-shaped capping.

-- You will find drone cells, most of time, on the edges of the brood chamber.
-This is a strategic location for drone cells since drone brood tend to do well in slightly lower temperatures.
-This is usually by one or two degrees unlike other brood.
+- You will find drone cells, most of the time, on the edges of the brood chamber.
+This is a strategic location for drone cells since drone brood tends to do well in slightly lower temperatures.
+This is usually by one or two degrees, unlike other brood.
 The worker bees comprehend this and thus the need to create these cells on the edges.

 - Capped brood cells are conspicuous.
 The dome-shaped capping is much larger and can be spotted easily.
 This is unlike worker cells that have a much smaller capping.

 - The number of drone cells will vary depending on the type of apiculture in question.
 For instance, domesticated honeybees will build fewer drone cells when compared to those in the wild.
 This is attributable to the fact that feral bees need to survive in a tougher environment.
 By creating more drone cells they are guaranteed of surviving in the wild.
 In terms of number, feral bees have approximately 30% drone cells.
 Contrastingly, domesticated honey bees will create approximately 10% of drone cells given the restrictions set by the beekeeper.